frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

 plan.rotateResources        | When set to true, the algorithm will better distribute
-                             the demand across alternate suboperations instead of using the preferred operation. plan.webservice             | Specifies whether to use the web service or not.
+                             the demand across alternate suboperations instead of using the preferred operation. plan.webservice             | Specifies whether we keep the plan in memory as a web service for quick incremental planning.
+This functionality is only available in the Enterprise and Cloud Editions.
-                            | Accepted values are false (default) and true.
+                            | Accepted values are false and true (default).

 =========================== =======================================================================

-**Extension modules parameters**
+**Demand forecasting parameters**

-The table below shows the parameters that are regognized by all the extension modules and therefore only available on the Enterprise edition.
-By convention, these parameters are formatted module.name to clearly state to which module they apply.
+The recommended default parameters for the demand forecasting module are different for weekly and monthly time buckets.
+The datasets parameters_month_forecast and parameters_week_forecast allow you to reset the defaults values applicable to your configuration.

 ==================================================== ===========================================================================
 Parameter                                            Description